taverntesting/tavern/docs/source/basics.md

 'block' of data such as a JSON list or object is currently unsupported and will cause the test to fail.

+**NOTE**: The behaviour of these queries used to be different and indexing into an array was done like `thing.nested.0`.
+This will be deprecated in the 1.0 release.

 It is also possible to save data using function calls, explained below.

 For a more formal definition of the schema that the tests are validated against,